-Penn State Brandywine relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Penn State students and recognized student organizations off campus.
-In coordination with local law enforcement agencies, University Police and Public Safety at Brandywine will actively investigate certain crimes occurring on or near campus.
-If University Police and Public Safety learns of criminal activity involving students or student organizations, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the Office of Student Accountability & Conflict Response, or Commonwealth Campus Designee as appropriate.
+Penn State University relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Penn State students and recognized student organizations, on and off campus.
+In coordination with local law enforcement agencies, on and off campus, the University Police and Public Safety Department will actively investigate certain crimes occurring on or near campus.
+If the University Police and Public Safety Department learns of criminal activity involving students or student organizations, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the Office of Student Accountability & Conflict Response, as appropriate.

 The University requires all recognized student organizations to abide by federal, state, and local laws, and University regulations.
-The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at https://studentaffairs.psu.edu/student-accountability/code-procedures/student-code-conduct#scope).
+The Office of Student Accountability & Conflict Response or Commonwealth campus designee may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at https://studentaffairs.psu.edu/student-accountability/code-procedures/student-code-conduct#scope).